Gartner logo

 As the world watches political shifts unfold, potential changes in trade policy loom large for procurement and supply chain professionals.
 A focus on protectionist trade measures, such as increased tariffs and changes to trade agreements, could significantly alter global supply dynamics, potentially reshaping the landscape for procurement teams worldwide.
 For professionals managing cost structures, supply chain continuity, and risk, it’s a time of careful planning—and perhaps a time of worry.

-Recent reports, such as those highlighted in USA Today, indicate that new tariffs on imports from China and other regions could be implemented, targeting key sectors like automotive, technology, and consumer goods.
-The proposed tariffs are expected to create ripples across multiple industries, affecting not just manufacturers but the entire supply chain network that depends on imported materials and components.
+Changing tariffs on imports from China and other regions targeting key sectors like automotive, technology, and consumer goods are creating ripples across multiple industries, affecting not just manufacturers but the entire supply chain network that depends on imported materials and components.

-In this article, we will discuss how changing trade policies impact procurement and global supply chains and what organizations can do to create more resilient supply chains and limit disruption.
+In this article, we will discuss what organizations can do to create more resilient supply chains and limit disruption through proactive planning and the use of cutting-edge technology.

 The Pain Points: How Tariffs Could Disrupt Supply Chains